standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## How to test

-* Other stakeholders, professionals from other public organisations and the general public find the documentation clear and understandable
+* Other stakeholders, professionals from other public organizations and the general public find the documentation clear and understandable
 * Documentation is generated from code
 * Links and images are automatically tested